US STOCKS-Wall St slides as solid jobs data supports rate hike bets

 By Devik Jain and Anisha Sircar

-June 3 (Reuters) - U.S. stock indexes fell on Friday, dragged down by shares of Apple and Tesla, while a solid jobs report supported the view that the Federal Reserve would continue on its aggressive policy tightening path to cool decades-high inflation.
+June 3 (Reuters) - U.S. stock indexes fell on Friday as a solid jobs report supported the view that the Federal Reserve would continue on its aggressive policy tightening path to cool decades-high inflation, with shares of Apple and Tesla weighing the most.

-Ten of the 11 major S&P sectors declined in early trade, with consumer discretionary .SPLRCD losing 2.2% and technology .SPLRCT falling 1.6%.
-The energy sector .SPNY was an outlier with a gain of 1%.
+Ten of the 11 major S&P sectors declined, with consumer discretionary .SPLRCD losing 2.5% and technology .SPLRCT falling 2.2%.
+The energy sector .SPNY was an outlier with a gain of 1.2%.

-The Labor Department's closely watched report showed nonfarm payrolls rose by 390,000 jobs last month and wages grew solidly, while the unemployment rate held steady at 3.6% - all signs of a tight labor market.
+The Labor Department's closely watched report showed nonfarm payrolls rose by 390,000 jobs last month and wages grew, while the unemployment rate held steady at 3.6% - all signs of a tight labor market.

 Economists polled by Reuters had forecast nonfarm payrolls to rise by 325,000 jobs.

-"(This report) gives permission to the Fed to keep going with their rate hikes because the labor market is strong.
-They can worry more about inflation pressures and less about the labor market," said Anthony Saglimbene, global market strategist at Ameriprise Financial.
+"The bad news is since last week the markets rallied on a hopeful Fed pause in September, and now the market is saying 'oh, because this is such a strong report, September rate hikes are on the table again'."

-"The market is still concerned about wage inflation.
-Even at 0.3% that is still a very high rate.
-If wage inflation was lower the market reaction could be more positive."
+Money markets are fully pricing in 50 basis point rate hikes by the Fed in June and July.
+FEDWATCH

-Volatility has gripped Wall Street in recent weeks due to hawkish comments from Fed officials, even as a recent set of data suggested that inflation may have peaked.
+Volatility has gripped Wall Street in recent weeks as investors debated if the markets hit a bottom against the backdrop of some hawkish comments from Fed officials and data suggesting that inflation may have peaked.

-Micron Technology MU.O also fell 7% after Piper Sandler downgraded the memory-chip maker's stock to "underweight", citing concerns about its heavy exposure to mobiles and PCs at a time when rising inflation forces consumers to rein in spending.
+Meanwhile, after markets close, FTSE Russell will announce an early list of members of its indexes as a part of its annual reconstitution to make sure they reflect shifts in the broader market.

-Declining issues outnumbered advancers for a 3.58-to-1 ratio on the NYSE and a 1.79-to-1 ratio on the Nasdaq.
+Declining issues outnumbered advancers by a 3.5-to-1 ratio on the NYSE and by about a 2.1-to-1 ratio on the Nasdaq.

-The S&P index recorded 1 new 52-week high and 29 new lows, while the Nasdaq recorded 18 new highs and 43 new lows.
+The S&P 500 posted one new 52-week high and 29 new lows, while the Nasdaq recorded 30 new highs and 112 new lows.

-(Reporting by Sruthi Shankar, Medha Singh, Devik Jain and Anisha Sircar in Bengaluru, Sinead Carew in New York Editing by Shounak Dasgupta and Aditya Soni)
+(Reporting by Sruthi Shankar, Medha Singh, Devik Jain and Anisha Sircar in Bengaluru, Sinead Carew in New York Editing by Shounak Dasgupta, Aditya Soni and Maju Samuel)

 ((sruthi.shankar@thomsonreuters.com; within U.S. +1 646 223 8780; outside U.S. +91 80 6182 2787))